Solar-network/docs/docs/tutorials/iot/storing-data-on-the-blockchain.md

 ---

-Congrats, you just used IoT and the Swipechain to store sensor data on a public blockchain! :tada: :confetti_ball:
+Congrats, you just used IoT and the Solar to store sensor data on a public blockchain! :tada: :confetti_ball:

 Keep in mind, we don't have to always "stick to the script."
 Now that we have a basic understanding of how to post data to the blockchain, we can get creative and store or reference nearly any type of information we please.
 We could serialize or encode information, we could reference an IPFS hash, or simply send a friendly message with our transaction.

-The [VendorField](/glossary/#smartbridge) is a very simple but powerful [concept](https://docs.swipechain.org/introduction/swipechain/how-does-swipechain-smartbridge-work.html).
+The [VendorField](/glossary/#smartbridge) is a very simple but powerful [concept](https://docs.solar.network/introduction/solar/how-does-solar-smartbridge-work.html).